 Li Gongpu (1902-1946) was a prominent Chinese intellectual, educator, and democratic activist dedicated to social reform and national salvation during the Republican era.
-Born in Sichuan, he belonged to the wave of "new intellectuals" who promoted democracy and progressive ideas while China faced warlordism and Japanese aggression.
+Li Gongpu was born in Wujin, now part of Changzhou, in Jiangsu Province.
+He engaged in revolutionary activities in Sichuan and several other regions.
+He belonged to the wave of "new intellectuals" who promoted democracy and progressive ideas while China faced warlordism and Japanese aggression.
 Li studied at Peking University and actively participated in the May Fourth Movement, which called for science, democracy, and anti-imperialism.
 He later taught at various institutions and, with figures like Wen Yiduo, openly criticized authoritarianism while rallying students and the public for democratic causes.
 Professor Yuan Bolan Professor of Three Georgees University Yichang city Hubei , by giving his input he said that 'as a co-founder of the China Democratic League, Li worked to unite democratic forces beyond the Kuomintang and the Chinese Communist Party.
 His unwavering advocacy for free expression and national unity ultimately led to his assassination in Kunming in 1946, alongside Wen Yiduo.
 Li Gongpu remains a symbol of sacrifice for democracy in modern China.
 (Dikötter, (2013)